sjspielman/introverse/CONTRIBUTING.md

     + If you get an error of any kind, it means you likely introduced a bug somewhere in the `introverse/R` directory (probably when adding to the `topic_list`).
 The error should be reasonably informative about how to track down the bug.
 Fix and re-run the `devtools::load_all(".")` command until it's all loaded

 5. Open a new Rmd introverse docs template file, and save it to the directory `introverse/inst/rmd_topics/`.
 Write your Rmd help page using the `introverse` template and existing Rmd help pages as guidance.
-    + If you are using the `pengs` dataset in your examples, there is code in the template that you should use to read it in.
+    + If you are using the `carnivores` or `msleep` datasets in your examples, there is templated code to show you how to include these datasets. _When you are done with this Step, DELETE those lines for testing._
     + Knit away as regular part of development, but never try to `git add` the knitted HTML output.
 We only want to be tracking the `Rmd` help.
 The knitted HTML will be added in a separate step later.

 6. Once you are satisfied with your doc page..